matn7/Google-Platform-Notes/flashcard/EventDrivenMicroservices.md

 ![Data Consistency](flashcard-img/data-consistency-and-complex-transactions-bank.png "Data Consistency")

-The Data consistency and complex transactions challenges can be addressed by using the following pattern.
+The Data consistency and complex transactions challenges can be addressed by using the **Saga Pattern.**
-**Saga Pattern.**
 * The Saga pattern can be used to manage distributed transactions.
 Each microservice executes a local transaction and publishes an event to trigger the next step.
 If a step fails, the previous steps are compensated.
 * For example, if payment fails after an order is created the Saga pattern can automatically trigger a cancellation of the